antuniooh/antuniooh/README.md

 - 👩🏻‍💻 I’m currently working as a IT Engineering Analyst JR at Itaú Unibanco;

-- 📚 I’m currently learning Java, Spring Boot, Angular, AWS, Microservices and Design Patterns;
+- 📚 I’m currently learning Java, Spring Boot, AWS, Microservices and Design Patterns;

 - ☕ Can I get a little coffee, please?